epfl-ada/ada-2024-project-semex24/README.md

 ## **Research Questions**

-**Global question: How do societal eras, including historical periods and seasonal trends, shape the evolution of cinema?**
+**MAIN QUESTION: How do societal eras, including historical periods and seasonal trends, shape the evolution of cinema?**

 Objective: Investigate how societal changes, significant historical events, and seasonal patterns influence the development of film genres, themes, and storytelling across different time periods.